FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 \end{itemize}
 This field is express with the notation of Section \ref{meshformatfile.mesh}.

-## TeGen: A tetrahedral mesh generator
+### TeGen: A tetrahedral mesh generator

 **TetGen**

-TetGen is a software developed by Dr. Hang Si of Weierstrass Institute for Applied Analysis and Stochastics of Berlin in Germany $\codered$ \cite{tetgen}.
+TetGen is a software developed by Dr. Hang Si of Weierstrass Institute for Applied Analysis and Stochastics of Berlin in Germany [2](#refTetgen).
 TetGen is a free for research and non-commercial uses.
 For any commercial licence utilization, a commercial licence is available upon request to Hang Si.

 This software is a tetrahedral mesh generator of a three dimensional domain defined by its boundary.
 The input domain take into account a polyhedral or a piecewise linear complex.
 This tetrahedralization is a constrained Delaunay tetrahedralization.

-The method used in TetGen to control the quality of the mesh is a Delaunay refinement due to  Shewchuk $\codered$ \cite{tetgenshewchuk}.
-The quality measure of this algorithm is the Radius-Edge Ratio (see Section 1.3.1 $\codered$ \cite{tetgen} for more details).
+The method used in TetGen to control the quality of the mesh is a Delaunay refinement due to  Shewchuk [3](#refShewchuk).
+The quality measure of this algorithm is the Radius-Edge Ratio (see Section 1.3.1 [2](#refTetgen) for more details).
 A theoretical bounds of this ratio of the algorithm of Shewchuk is obtained for a given complex of vertices, constrained segments and facets of surface mesh, with no input angle less than 90 degree.
 This theoretical bounds is 2.0.

 The launch of Tetgen is done with the keyword `:::freefem tetg`.
 The parameters of this command line is: